 Working Through Religious Differences in Marriage

-Have you ever had a conversation with someone that you love and disagreed with them?
-These conversations can be very uncomfortable, especially about firmly held beliefs.
-Differences in religious beliefs or spirituality can be a source of pain and discontent if not addressed in a respectful and accepting manner.
+Disagreements with someone you love can be challenging.
+The conversations can be uncomfortable, especially about firmly held beliefs.
+Differences in religious beliefs or spirituality can even become a source of pain and discontent if not addressed in a respectful and accepting manner.

-According to the Pew Research Center, the religious landscape of the U.S continues to change at a rapid rate.
-With adults who identify as non-affiliated, atheist, or agnostic increasing yearly, changes and differences in religiosity and spirituality have the potential to negatively impact intimate relationships.
-This is further complicated because religiosity and spirituality affect more than Sunday worship, such as decisions on parenting, finances, and friendships.
-Even couples who practice the same religion may not agree on religious or spiritual practices.
-For example, a couple who belong to the same church may disagree on how often to attend service or engage in church activities.
-It is important for couples to recognize the pitfalls and potential for hurt when either engaging in a mixed faith relationship or when one partner’s beliefs change and are no longer in alignment with their spouse’s beliefs.
+According to the Pew Research Center, the religious landscape of the United States is rapidly changing.
+With adults who identify as non-affiliated, atheist, or agnostic increasing yearly, changes and differences in religiosity and spirituality have the potential to negatively impact relationships.
+This is further complicated because these things affect more than Sunday worship, including decisions on parenting, finances, and friendships.
+Even couples practicing the same religion may not agree on religious or spiritual practices, including how often to attend church service or engage in church activities.
+It is important for couples to recognize the pitfalls and potential for hurt when engaging in a mixed faith relationship or when one partner’s beliefs change, no longer aligning with their spouse’s beliefs.

 1. Explore your own relationship with your faith.

-There is a difference between identifying with a religion or spiritual practice and how you engage in that faith.
+There is a difference between identifying with a religion or spiritual practice and engaging in that faith.
 Explore your religious or spiritual identity and what that means to you.
-It is necessary to understand your own faith identity to be able to navigate the differences with your partner.
-Here are some questions that Gottman recommends to help you with this process of exploration
+It is necessary to understand your own faith identity in order to navigate the differences with your partner.
+Here are some questions to consider:

 - Did you grow up in a religious or spiritual household?
 If so, what was practiced?
 What was your experience like?

 - What brings you peace?
-What helps you get through tough times?
+What helps you get through hard times?

-- What aspects of your religious or spiritual beliefs do you hold onto tightly?
+- Which aspects of your religious or spiritual beliefs do you hold onto tightly?

-- Which ones are you more flexible with?
+- Which aspects do you feel more flexible about?

-2. Acknowledge the difference and what they will mean for your life together.
+2. Acknowledge the differences and what they will mean for your life together.

-The way that you start a conversation can predict how the rest of the conversation will go or be perceived by your partner.
+The way you start a conversation can predict how the rest of the conversation will go or be perceived.
 Be intentional in your tone of voice and the words you use to initiate a conversation.
-Using soft start up techniques such as ‘I messages’ and positive statements to start conversations allows for your partner to better receive and understand what you are saying.
+Using soft start-up techniques such as “I messages” and positive statements to start conversations allows your partner to better receive and understand what you are saying.

 3. Share stories

-Sharing stories is a great way for you and your partner to get to know each other and this aspect of who you are.
-Stories can share your cultural and religious experiences with them in a way that is not threatening and invites understanding.
+Sharing stories is a great way for you and your partner to get to know each other better.
+Share about your cultural and religious experiences in a way that is not threatening and invites understanding.

 4. Participate before negotiating.

-It’s important to show genuine interest and curiosity in your partners beliefs and practices.
-Go with them to their religious events services and as they observe rituals.
-This is not a promise to leave your own beliefs and convert, this is a powerful way to communicate that you value them and are embracing who they are.
+It’s important to show genuine interest and curiosity in your partner’s beliefs and practices.
+Go with them to their religious events and services.
+This is not a promise to leave your own beliefs and convert, but it is a powerful way to communicate that you value them and are embracing who they are.

 5. Make Repairs.

-We will inevitably mess up.
-Don’t beat yourself up over mistakes, apologize and move forward.
-Well used humor (not sarcasm) can help ease these tense moments.
-The main goal with a repair attempt is to determine what when wrong (not blame our partner) and resume being on the same team to address an issue together instead of treating each other as the issue that needs to be fixed.
+Mistakes are inevitable.
+Don’t beat yourself up, just apologize and move forward.
+Well-used humor (not sarcasm) can help ease tense moments.
+The main goal of making a repair is to determine what when wrong (without blaming) and resume being on the same team to address an issue instead of treating each other as the issue that needs to be fixed.

-Talking about faith is deeply personal, it can be hard despite our best efforts.
-Some differences might seem impossible to figure out.
+Talking about faith is deeply personal and can be hard, despite our best efforts.
+Some differences might seem impossible to overcome.
 Seeking the help of a professional can provide relief.
 Find a therapist who specializes in helping interfaith couples.